Our Ethiopia holidays

 The Northern Circuit is the most popular – and most impressive – tourism route in Ethiopia.
 It takes you from Bahir Dar on the shore of Lake Tana (said to be the source of the Blue Nile) to Gondar, Axum and the ancient underground churches of Lalibela.
 Small group and tailor made trips normally travel in a clockwise direction, with internal flights from Addis Ababa.
 They last for around two weeks, so that you can get the most from a tour with some long distances involved.
 You can also include guided trekking in the Simien Mountains between Gondar and Axum.

-Types of holidays & vacations to Ethiopia
+Types of tours & holidays to Ethiopia

 Whether you’re there for trekking, tribes or tramping around ancient churches, small group holidays in Ethiopia enable you to make the most of your time.
 You’ll see as many of the highlights as possible with well-organised, fully guided itineraries.
 If your time is more limited or you want to pick and choose between accommodations and activities according to your own tastes, then you can look at tailor made holidays.
 Encountering the tribes along the Omo Valley is the focus of many cultural tours in Ethiopia, but you can also visit remote mountain communities while walking with a guide.